 NRT (Nicotine Replacement Therapy)

-Many experts will recommend you to try cigarettes alternatives.
+Many experts will recommend you to try cigarette alternatives.
 Although this may help you to kick out the urge to smoke, relying too much on these products will only build up another addiction.

 It is essential to seek professional help and try out the infamous NRT (Nicotine Replacement Therapy).
 NRT is a treatment that is aimed to reduce the cravings for nicotine.
 It uses alternative products that have a low dose of nicotine.
 These products include the nicotine patch, gums, inhalers, nasal spray, and lozenges.